-The benefits of a blazing a fast, reliable site definitely make it worth it.
+The benefits of a blazingly fast, reliable site make it worth it.
 And learning about Jamstack and SGG along the way was fun as well.
-I have even seen my site starting to be ranked more highly on Google since being on Next.js, I attribute that fully to the increase in speed and page rendering made possible by Next.js.
+I have even seen my site being ranked more highly on Google since being on Next.js, I attribute that fully to the increase in speed and page rendering made possible by Next.js.

 Some other nifty things now that I am fully on Next.js: